 Treatment of molluscum contagiosum

 Most cases of molluscum contagiosum tend to resolve themselves in a few months.
-Molluscum contagiosum that affect the eyelids might be managed conservatively without performing any intervention.
-However frequently, a small amount of trauma to the lesion can help get rid of it.
+Molluscum contagiosum that affect the eyelids may possibly be managed conservatively without performing any intervention.
+However often, a small amount of trauma to the lesion can help get rid of it.
 Another form of treatment is called curettage and involves administration of an anaesthetic agent followed by removal of the lesion completely.

 Medical treatment is also available to manage molluscum contagiosum.
 However, detailed studies have shown that there does not appear to be any additional benefit of using these treatments (skin creams, anti-viral agents and herbal medicines) when compared to not offering the patient any treatment whatsoever.